-• The role and function of Parent Councils need to be more clearly defined, protected and promoted.

-• Levels of financial and other support for Parent Councils need to be consistent and at a level that actively supports jointworking between schools and families. • Parent Councils need more understanding of the legal responsibilities placed on them and local authorities, regarding equalities and diversity requirements. • The Scottish education workforce requires to be developed and equipped to work with parents and families.
-Practitioners need training to help them develop the necessary skills, knowledge and confidence to work with parents. • There should be protection and promotion of local authority resources used to drive forward the parental involvement agenda and support Parent Councils.
+- The role and function of Parent Councils need to be more clearly defined, protected and promoted.
+Levels of financial and other support for - Levels of financial and other support for Parent Councils need to be consistent and at a level that actively supports joint working between schools and families. - Parent Councils need more understanding of the legal responsibilities placed on them and local authorities, regarding equalities and diversity requirements. - The Scottish education workforce requires to be developed and equipped to work with parents and families.
+Practitioners need training to help them develop the necessary skills, knowledge and confidence to work with parents. - There should be protection and promotion of local authority resources used to drive forward the parental involvement agenda and support Parent Councils.